Sebastian-Barrett/sebsite/Sebsite.md

 ### Logo
-I happened to find a neat idea for a log in my parametric curves exploration.
+I happened to find a neat idea for a logo in my parametric curves exploration.
 I defined an curve:
 $$
     (X,Y) \\
     X=cos(3t) \\